-In 2009, several local and national environmental and fish conservation organizations sued the Federal Emergency Management Agency (FEMA), claiming that implementation of its National Flood Insurance Program in Oregon jeopardizes the recovery of threatened and endangered salmon and steelhead.
-As a result of the lawsuit, FEMA agreed to have the National Marine Fisheries Service (NMFS) assess the program in Oregon to determine its potential impacts on Endangered Species Act-listed species.
+In 2009, several local and national environmental and fish conservation organizations, including Portland Audubon, sued FEMA, claiming that implementation of the NFIP in Oregon jeopardizes the recovery of threatened and endangered salmon and steelhead.
+As a result of the lawsuit, FEMA agreed to have the National Marine Fisheries Service (NMFS) assess the program in Oregon to determine its potential impacts on Endangered Species Act (ESA)-listed species.

-In April 2016, NMFS released their Biological Opinion (FEMA BiOp) which stated that FEMA’s implementation of the National Flood Insurance Program in Oregon jeopardizes protected salmon and steelhead because it results in floodplain development and a resulting reduction in habitat for these protected species.
-The BiOp went on to recommend that FEMA require NFIP participants to develop regulations and programs to ensure they adequately protect floodplain habitat and flood storage.
-FEMA is working with Oregon jurisdictions to develop regulations and programs that respond to the BiOp and recognize Oregon Land Use law and local conditions.
+In April 2016, NMFS released its Biological Opinion (FEMA BiOp), which stated that FEMA’s implementation of the NFIP in Oregon jeopardizes protected salmon and steelhead because it results in floodplain development and, therefore, a reduction in habitat for these protected species.
+The FEMA BiOp went on to recommend that FEMA require NFIP participants to develop regulations and programs to ensure they adequately protect floodplain habitat and flood storage.
+FEMA has been, and continues, working with Oregon jurisdictions to develop regulations and programs that respond to the FEMA BiOp and recognize Oregon land use law and local conditions.

-More on the National Flood Insurance Program
+More on the National Flood Insurance Program (NFIP)

 Created by Congress in 1968, the NFIP offers federally backed insurance to homeowners, renters, and business owners if their local government participates in the program.
 Flood insurance is required for all federally backed mortgages and loans in federally designated flood zones, called Special Flood Hazard Areas.
 Federal flood insurance is available, regardless of risk and often (but not always) at a lower cost than private insurance.
 Frequently, it is available when private insurance is not.